lmb2/chatbots/Developer.md

 - ### <b>training_hope.py</b>

     In this file a Tensorflow-keras model is trained by using the [intents-file](data/intents_hope.json).
 First each pattern is gonna to be tokenized and lemmatized, this data is set in relation to the respective pattern-tag.
-While iterating through all patterns there are gonna be two list created.
-One with all words, duplicates gonna be deleted, and one with all tags(classes).
+While iterating through all patterns there are going to be two list created.
+One with all words, duplicates going to be deleted, and one with all tags(classes).
 Then bag-of-words(bow) are created for each tokenized and lemmatized pattern.
 The bow and the respective tag(class) of the created bow are the data which are given to the model to train.

 - ### <b>chatting_hope.py</b>